Virtual-Technology-Laboratory/ProceduralLandcoverDresser/README.md

  **Section 2 \- Adjust Variables in PLD script**

 	2.1 Assign Terrain Values
-	In the inspector for the GameObject housing the PLD script in your scene, link the terrain data to the script.
+	-In the inspector for the GameObject housing the PLD script in your scene, link the terrain data to the script.
 Also, you will need to have a Layer dedicated to just the terrain which you can select from the drop down (you may need to create it).
 Make sure the terrain is on this layer.

 	2.2